 Unless a written request for a hearing, signed by the person(s) named as Owner(s) in the accompanying correspondence is received by the Board of Directors within 10 days, the Board may proceed with the enforcement assessment without a hearing and you will have waived your right to a hearing.
-If you want to request a hearing, then this completed form must be received within 10 days.

-, Lot #, request to be

-Directors at the time of the next scheduled meeting
+If you want to request a hearing, then this completed form must be received within 10 days. \\\\\, Lot #\\\\\\, request to be scheduled for a l, \\\ hearing in front of the Board of Directors at the time of the next scheduled meeting or sooner, of which I will be notified at least 7 days in advance.
+I believe the enforcement assessment should not be imposed because: Signature Date Printed Name Address 2nd Person Signature Date Printed Name Address Return this form to: Muirfield Association, Inc. 8372 Muirfield Drive

-in advance.

-ot be imposed because:

-Date

-Address

-nd -

-2 nd Person

-Data

-Date

-Address

-Address